Causal Bandits: Online Decision-Making in Endogenous Settings: BanditIV Algorithm

 \subsection{Regret Analysis}

-In this section, we give upper bounds on the regret of the \textit{BanditIV} algorithm and $\epsilon$-\textit{BanditIV} algorithm.
+In this section, we give upper bounds on the regret of the $\epsilon$-\textit{BanditIV} algorithm as well as the \textit{BanditIV} algorithm.
 The proofs can be found in Appendix A. We first show an $\tilde{\mathcal{O}}(k\sqrt{T}$) upper bound for the total expected regret with parameters of confidence set by Theorem \ref{thm: total_regret} and Corollary \ref{thm: total_regret_eps}.
 Then by Lemma \ref{prop:Bt} and Lemma \ref{prop:Gt}, we present that the true coefficients are in the confidence sets with high probability and we also give accurate definitions for confidence set parameters.

 \begin{theorem} The expected cumulative regret of the $\epsilon$-BanditIV at time T, with probability at least $1-\delta$, is upper-bounded by